 Hiring a Property Manager

 Hiring a competent property manager is essential for long-distance landlords.
-A good property manager can handle tasks such as marketing, tenant screening, rent collection, and maintenance.
+A good property manager can handle tasks such as marketing, tenant screening, handling documents, rent collection, and maintenance.
 When selecting a property manager, look for someone with experience managing properties in the area and strong communication and organizational skills.
 Consider asking for references from other landlords or checking online reviews.